A Bell Telegraph: Troubles

 \end{itemize}

-Of course, there remain the possibility that we have done some mistake and quantum mechanics really forbids such a device to work.
+Of course, there remains the possibility that we have made some mistake and quantum mechanics really forbids such a device to work.
 Hopefully this work will call someone's attention in order to find it out.